alexmasselot/kibana-plugin-howto-infra/blog/README.md

 The last step is to import mappings, searches, visualization and dashboards, in order to have Kibana already setup when opening it the first time.
 As for the tweet data, those features are conveniently stored in a `.kibana` index in ElasticSearch.
-But here is again a chicken and egg problem: we needed to create a dashboard, in order to save it, in order to download it.
+But here is a chicken and egg problem: we needed to create a dashboard, in order to save it, in order to download it.
 Initial configurations had to be built at once by hand.
 A script to save them is available: [`containers/elasticsearch-initial-data/dump/kibana-download.js`](https://github.com/alexmasselot/kibana-plugin-howto-infra/blob/master/docker-containers/elasticsearch-initial-data/dump/kibana-download.js).

 ##### Jenkins